Austin Catholic Preparatory School: Basketball

 Austin's basketball program was highly successful, resulting in eight league championships, and a statewide Class-A championship in 1958.
 Led by Dave DeBusschere, later a professional basketball player, Austin's 1958 record was 10–0.
 DeBusschere may have started the "White Shirted Legion" at Austin: the tradition of wearing white shirts to the school's games, so as to make fans more visible.
 From 1955 to 1978 Austin's all-time basketball record was 146–76.

 Fight Song and Victory Song

 Austin's fight song was The Glory of the Black and White.
 Published in 1954, it was composed by H. O'Reilly Clint, who also wrote the music to the official state anthem My Michigan.

-The lyrics of Austin's song were: